Division of Medical Sciences

 An important policy of the Division of Medical Sciences is that each graduate student must establish a dissertation advisory committee (DAC) to provide timely and considered advising.
 The DAC helps set logical goals for the completion of the dissertation and monitors progress toward completion of degree requirements.

 The student’s DAC should be formed in consultation with the student and the student’s dissertation advisor.
-The committee should have three members not including the advisor.
+The committee should have three members, not including the advisor.
 The dissertation advisor serves as an ex officio member.
 Each student bears primary responsibility for setting up the DAC and ensuring that it meets in a timely fashion.
-The student should meet with their committee as soon as possible after the preliminary examination, but in all cases by the end of graduate year three and each twelve months thereafter.
-Beginning with the fourth graduate year, students will be allowed to register for the upcoming year(s) only if their DAC has met and filed a formal report within the past twelve months.
+The student should meet with their committee as soon as possible after the preliminary examination, but in all cases by the end of G3 and each 12 months thereafter.
+Beginning with the fourth graduate year, students will be allowed to register for the upcoming year(s) only if their DAC has met and filed a formal report within the past 12 months.

 Final DAC Meeting

 Students must have the final dissertation advisory committee report on file in the Division of Medical Sciences office stating that the student may begin writing the dissertation with approval of the general outline and content of dissertation prior to processing dissertation defense paperwork.
-(See your program administrator or go to the Division of Medical Sciences website for a form.)
-After receiving approval and permission from the committee to write the dissertation, students should then defend their dissertation no later than 4-6 months from the date of permission to write.
+(See your program administrator or go to the DMS website for a form.)
+After receiving approval and permission from the committee to write the dissertation, students should then defend their dissertation no later than six months from the date of permission to write.

 Preparation for the Dissertation Defense

-The FAS Registrar specifies deadlines by which the dissertation must be submitted and the dissertation examination passed to receive the PhD diploma in November, March, or May of each academic year.
-A dissertation information meeting is offered by the division office specifying the steps to be taken following their last DAC meeting when the student is ready to apply for the PhD degree..
+A dissertation information meeting is offered by the DMS office specifying the steps to be taken following their last DAC meeting when the student is ready to apply for the PhD degree.

-Students must have a DAC report on file in the Division of Medical Sciences office stating that the student may begin writing the dissertation prior to processing dissertation defense paperwork.
+Students must have a DAC report on file in the DMS office stating that the student may begin writing the dissertation prior to processing dissertation defense paperwork.

 Attributions to Dissertation